- Optional: May 22nd 2017, choose from 2 pre-conference events:

 CSM, Department of Geology and Geological Engineering

-Beyond Groundwater Modeling: Integrated Simulation of Watershed Systems using ParFlow Reed Maxwell, Colorado School of Mines
+Beyond Groundwater Modeling: Integrated Simulation of Watershed Systems using ParFlow (sold out as of April 6th) Reed Maxwell, Colorado School of Mines

 Laura Condon, Syracuse University